josephnk23/josephnk23/README.md

 ### Hi there 👋

-- 🔭 I’m an aspiring software engineer
+- 🔭 I’m a software engineer
-- 🌱 I’m currently learning nextjs and nodejs
+- 🌱 my stack is Reactjs, Nextjs, Nodejs,MySql,PHP, Bash
 - 👯 I’m looking to collaborate on progressive web apps
 - 📫 How to reach me: jyawnketia4@gmail.com